Altitude Express, Inc. v. Zarda

 - September 26, 2017: The 2nd Circuit Court of Appeals holds oral argument.

 - February 26, 2018: Judges of the 2nd Circuit Court of Appeals issue an en banc decision, ruling that discrimination based on sexual orientation constitutes “sex discrimination” under Title VII of the Civil Rights Act of 1964.

 - May 29, 2018: Altitude Express files a cert. petition with the U.S. Supreme Court.
 The petition is now fully briefed and pending before the Justices.

 - January 4, 2019: With the case fully briefed, the cert. petition is distributed for the January 4 conference at the U.S. Supreme Court, the first chance for the Justices to take action on the petition.
-The Justices take no action at this conference or more than a half-dozen subsequent conferences held from January through April 2019.
+The Justices take no action at this conference or nine additional conferences held from January through April 2019.

 - April 22, 2019: The U.S. Supreme Court grants review in this case and two others that concern anti-LGBTQ employment discrimination.
 The cases will be heard in the Court’s 2019-2020 term.

 Last Updated May 1, 2019Supreme Court Docket Brief and Background on 'Zarda v.
 Altitude Express' Profile: Melissa Zarda, Sister to Plaintiff Don Zarda